jina-ai/jina/docs/chapters/traversal/index.md

 ![adjacency](img/adjacency.png)

+In the code snippet and diagram above, we initialised a `Document` as `root` with the text: *What is love?
+Oh baby do not hurt me.*.
+And a `Document` with text *What is love?
+Oh please do not hurt me.* was added as a match to the `root`.
+The matched document `match` is a document without any parents, so it stays at the same level as `root` with a granularity value of 0.
+Meanwhile, since `match` is the retrieved result from `root`, so the `adjanjency` increased to 1.

-By default, the `root` node has an `adjacency` of 0, and the value increase by 1 when the `matches` go deeper.
+By default, the `root` node has an `adjacency` of 0, and the value increase by 1 when it hit a `match`.